Office of Labor-Management Standards (OLMS)

 - When completing your annual financial report, gather records well before the due date and review the instructions thoroughly to make sure that you complete the report properly.
 If you have any questions, call OLMS.

-- If your union amends its constitution and bylaws, remember to submit a dated copy as an electronic attachment to your union's next annual financial report.
+- If your union amends its constitution and bylaws, remember, a dated copy of the new constitution and bylaws must be submitted to OLMS as an electronic attachment to the Forms LM-2, LM-3 or LM-4.

 - Check your union’s constitution and bylaws to review any other requirements regarding financial reporting.
 Also contact any former officers or your union’s parent body to determine if your union is required to file reports with the IRS.